hicknhack-software/vagrant_tools/README.md

 # Vagrant Tools

-This is a loose collection of tools for vagrant.
-Mostly a collection of things collected around the web.
+This repository is a collection of useful tools and scripts for vagrant, mostly gathered around the net.

 ## Sources

-- `cleanup_diskspace.sh` Copyright Jan Vansteenkiste Jan@vStone.eu
+- `cleanup_diskspace.sh` Copyright [Jan Vansteenkiste](https://github.com/vStone) <Jan@vStone.eu>